-Close mentorship, coursework, and opportunities for cross-disciplinary study are available throughout the PhD program, allowing students to tailor their learning experience to their interests and needs.
+Close mentorship, coursework, and opportunities for cross-disciplinary study allow students to tailor their learning experience to their interests and needs.

 Structure of the PhD Program

 - Phase I: before the qualifying exam